geotrip/AtollIslandsInGEE/README.md

 ### Choosing and training a classifier

 Now that a training dataset has been prepared, it is time to choose a classifer to use and train it.
+GEE has a many different classifiers available, each with a range of user adjustable parameters.
+In the code snippet below the **classifier** variable is defined as the GEE Suport Vector Machine (SVM) classifier.
+The full list (as well as the adjustable parameters for each) can be viewed in the ee.Classifier section of the Docs tab to the left of the map view.

 ```javascript
 var classifier = ee.Classifier.svm();